caneignacio/tomorrowstore/README.md

 - Gross Profit: It has the same visuals and slicers as the previous page, but showing Gross Profit and CoSG instead of Revenue and Average Order Value.
 !()

-The second report, _Stores_, shows indicators and detailed information about stores.
+The second report, _Stores_, shows indicators and detailed information about stores([Web version]() and [Power BI file](files/tomorrowstore-stores) available).
 It has a Front Cover and the following two pages:
 - Stores: It shows a card with the total Number of Stores and a bar chart with the Top 10 Stores (with buttons to change between two dimensions: Revenue and Gross Profit).
 It also has slicers to select Countries, Product Categories, and Dates.
 !()

 - Countries: It shows a filled map at the Countries level and a bar chart with a ranking of Countries (with buttons to change between three dimensions: Number of Stores, Revenue, and Gross Profit).
 It also has slicers to select Product categories and Dates.
 !()

-The third report, _Products_, shows indicators and detailed information about TomorrowStore’s products.
+The third report, _Products_, shows indicators and detailed information about TomorrowStore’s products([Web version]() and [Power BI file](files/tomorrowstore-products) available).
 It has a Front Cover and the following three pages:
 - Products: It shows a card with the total Number of Products and a bar chart with the Top 10 Products (with buttons to change between four dimensions: Number of Customers, Units Sold, Revenue, and Gross Profit).
 It has a table that shows the Top Pair (or pairs) of Products most frequently bought together.
 It also has slicers to select Countries, Product Categories, Product Subcategories, and Dates.
 !()